About Us

 Inoue Aiko Kaicho

-Inoue Aiko Kaicho, 6th Dan, is the head of Aikido Nisshinkan.
+Inoue Aiko Shihan, 6th Dan, is the head of Aikido Nisshinkan.
 This organisation, with its headquarters in Japan, was created by Inoue Kyoichi Hanshi to promote the art of Aikido according to his beliefs.
 Inoue Aiko Kaicho accepted the Aikido Shudokan International’s invitation to become president of the organisation and we value the wealth of knowledge and experience that she brings to Aikido Shudokan International.

 Thamby Rajah Sensei